TrustMark, Checkatrade, mybuilder, Ratedpeople... Is it worth it?

 Since they aren't trade specific, there are no rigorous vetting procedures to undertake, you simply need to refer your customers to the site so that they can leave feedback on your business.
 On the downside, this means that overall conversions are likely to be lower since many people visiting the site won't be doing so purely to seek out services like yours.

 They have three membership packages on offer with the 'small business' plan starting at £45 per month.
-Free trials are available on their 'growing business' and 'enterprise' plans which are well worth taking up purely for some free advertising.
+Free trials are available on their 'growing' and 'enterprise' plans which are well worth taking up purely for some free advertising.

-As with Reviews.co.uk, Yelp attracts customer feedback from businesses in every sector.
-For that reason they'd attracted a whopping 121 million reviews by the end of 2016.
+Yelp attracts customer feedback from businesses in every sector.
+For that reason, they attracted a whopping 171 million reviews at the end of 2018.
 The service is completely free of charge to both businesses and customers alike with revenue earned through advertising sales.

-The free nature of the service means that you'll have nothing to lose by joining, although good and bad reviews will be listed as they are submitted and you'll have no control over how they are presented.
+The free nature of the service means that you’ll have nothing to lose by joining, although is will list both positive and negative reviews as soon as users submit them.
+This means you’ll have no control over how they present your less than stellar feedback.